2018 Guide to California Personal Income Tax

-California's income tax system differs from federal tax law in many ways.
-Unfortunately, this means that many of your federal deductions may be limited or disallowed in California.
-But the Golden State does have some of its own deductions and many credits that you may benefit from.
+California's income tax system differs from federal tax law in several ways, and unfortunately, not all of them are good.
+Many of your federal deductions might be limited or disallowed in California.

-- Social security and railroad retirement benefits (however, all other private, state, local, and federal pensions are fully taxed)
+- Social Security and railroad retirement benefits, but not other private, state, local, and federal pensions

 - Interest earned on federal bonds

 - State income tax refunds

 - Distributions from a health savings account (HSA)

 - Paid family/maternity leave (which is taxed on your federal return)

 Income Taxed in California That Is Not Taxed Federally

 You will have to pay taxes in California on some types of income that are not taxed at the federal level, such as foreign-earned income that you may have excluded on your federal return.
 Interest earned on municipal, state, and local bonds from outside California is taxable.